an-minyoung/an-minyoung.github.io/_posts/2021-07-10-glassdoor.markdown

 ---
 layout: post
-title: JS development techniques applied to Glassdoor
+title: JS Development Techniques Applied to Glassdoor
 date:   2021-07-10
-description: Using the console to access review information
+description: Using the Console to Access Review Information
 ---

 ## Glassdoor